 New features were rolled out onto the Google Maps app on Android yesterday that provide in-app payment options for vehicle parking and public transit.

+Currently, these features are only available in the United States, but their introduction in Canada is almost certain to be an eventuality.
 Google is also looking to add these features to their app on iOS soon.

 - See also: